dear800930/dear800930/README.md

-### Hi there 👋 I am currently studying Javascript and Pythone.
+### Hi there 👋 I am currently studying Javascript and Python.
 You can contact me through de.ar800930@gmail.com

 <!--
 **dear800930/dear800930** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.